-The genius engineers creating these technologies are still hard at work in offices and research labs across the globe, turning these disruptive ideas into widespread realities.
+The genius engineers creating these technologies are still hard at work in offices and research labs across the globe.
+They’re continuing to turn these disruptive ideas into widespread realities.

 Innovation doesn’t stop.

-So when I see every company in a truly disruptive, innovative technology sector down 10% or more over the past week, I see a buying opportunity.
+So when I see companies in a truly disruptive sector down drastically year-over-year, I see a huge buying opportunity.

-Some of the most visionary entrepreneurs and smartest engineers in the world are working tirelessly to advance in-space propulsion technologies to the point where flying to and from space will be as easy flying in between cities.
+Some of the smartest engineers in the world are working tirelessly to advance in-space propulsion to a place where flying to and from space will be as easy flying in between cities.

 Space Race 2.0 is here.

-Over the subsequent few years, the technology will only get better and the costs will only come down – meaning the cost-effective, rapid transit to and from space will be a widespread reality within the next five years.
+Over the subsequent few years, the technology will only get better, and the costs will only come down.
+That means the cost-effective, rapid transit to and from space will be a widespread reality within the next five years.

 This will lay the foundation for the multi-trillion-dollar Space Economy to come to life.

-We will start flying people into space as a sort of uber-expensive “Disneyland” ride …
+Space tourism will rocket to life.
+People will fly into space as a sort of uber-expensive “Disneyland” ride…

-We will start mining asteroids for more usable and drinkable water, as well as for precious metals …
+We’ll start mining asteroids for more usable water and precious metals…

-We will start creating space-based solar farms that can produce significantly more solar power per square foot than Earth-based solar farms …
+Companies will build space-based solar farms that can produce significantly more power per square foot than those based on Earth…

-Yet many space stocks got crushed this past week, since they are pre-revenue companies that derive almost all of their value from future cash flows.
+Yet many space stocks have been crushed.
+That’s because they are pre-revenue companies that derive almost all their value from future cash flows.

 Therefore, as rates moved higher and the present value of those future cash flows decreased, space stocks plunged.

-This is a golden buying opportunity into one-of-the-most disruptive megatrends of our lifetimes.
+And this has created a golden buying opportunity into one of the most disruptive megatrends of our lifetimes.

-That’s because many of these space companies are $50-plus BILLION titans of space in the making … and yet they feature $1 billion, $2 billion, maybe $3 billion market caps today.
+Many of these space companies are $50-plus billion titans of space in the making.
+And yet, they feature $1 billion, $2 billion, maybe $3 billion market caps today.